gcormier/megadesk/README.md

 Custom Arduino-based Bekant controller.
 Design goals were to have it fit in the original housing and use as many stock parts as possible, be completely independant of the existing controller, as well as store any number of memory positions.

 <img  src="https://github.com/gcormier/megadesk/blob/master/PCB%20and%20Housing.png"  width=25%/>
 <img  src="https://github.com/gcormier/megadesk/blob/master/megadesk_front.png"  width=20%/>

 # Kits or Fully-assembled versions

-I've setup a store on Tindie for those who wish to order parts or an assembled version. <a  href="https://www.tindie.com/products/gcormier/megadesk/">https://www.tindie.com/products/gcormier/megadesk/</a>
+I've setup a store on Tindie for those who wish to order an assembled version. <a  href="https://www.tindie.com/products/gcormier/megadesk/">https://www.tindie.com/products/gcormier/megadesk/</a>

+# Installation
+I now have a <a href="https://www.youtube.com/watch?v=jCPlM2KYwDQ">video with a few tips</a> on disassembling the IKEA Bekant controller and installing megadesk.

 ## Video
 Unfortunately the beeps aren't captured well in the video unless you turn up the volume.

 <a  href = "https://youtu.be/7XOhuRgoEjk"><img  src = "https://img.youtube.com/vi/7XOhuRgoEjk/0.jpg"  /></a>